heapwolf/blog/src/articles/02 computer science/01 illustrated lamport timestamp.md

 # illustrated lamport timestamp
 A *Lamport Timestamp* can be used to determine the order of events in a distributed system.
-They are a useful primative when you're building peer-to-peer applications and you want to thread together datasets from different sources.
+They are a useful primitive when you're building peer-to-peer applications and you want to thread together datasets from different sources.